MahdiSafsafi/ImmersiveColors/README.md

 # ImmersiveColors
 When MS released Windows 8, they introduced a new feature called **ImmerciveColors**.
 Based on your OS settings (wallpapers or color set) you may have a sets of colors that can be used to draw your UI.
 However this feature is not a quite known for the public since it’s still undocumented (even with Windows 10).
-So I wrote this simple project the demonstrate how to benefit from this feature.
+So I wrote this simple project to demonstrate how to benefit from this feature.

 ##Features:
 -	Easy access to Windows theme colors.